Lanfranco Cirillo

-Lanfranco Cirillo (born 30 May 1959) is an Italian-Russian architect, residing in Moscow and Dubai.
-He was a founder and a co-owner of an architectural studio Masterskaja in Moscow.
+Lanfranco Cirillo (born 30 May 1959) is an Italian architect, residing in Moscow and Dubai.
+He was a founder and co-owner of an architectural studio, Masterskaja, in Moscow.
+He has provided lucrative services to Russian political elites and oligarchs, including Vladimir Putin.
+His assets have been targeted by Italian tax authorities on suspicion of tax fraud.

 Early life

 Cirillo was born in Venice, Italy in 1959.
-He studied architecture and graduated from the Ca'Foscari University of Venice.
+He studied architecture and graduated from the Ca' Foscari University of Venice.
 After university, he traveled.